Robert Kulek, piano

 Robert Kulek lives in the Netherlands.

 Violin virtuoso Nikolaj Szeps-Znaider will be joining InterHarmony International Music Festival’s Outstanding Guest Artist Series in Sulzbach-Rosenberg, Bavaria, Germany this summer on August 8 for a concert of the breathtaking Dvorak Dumky and Tchaikovsky trios.
 He will be sharing the stage with cellist and Music Director Misha Quint and pianist Robert Kulek.
 Nikolaj Szeps-Znaider will join the Outstanding Master Class Series at InterHarmony, presenting a violin master class opened to the public on August 7, where students will have a chance to perform for and work with the master.
-Eminent pianist Robert Kulek will give an open piano master class on August 6.
+Eminent pianist Robert Kulek will give a piano master class on August 6.

 Thanks to his versatility as a collaborative pianist, ROBERT KULEK regularly performs with some of the foremost instrumentalists of today, including Nikolaj Znaider and Arabella Steinbacher, Kyung-Wha Chung, Gil Shaham, Julia Fischer, Julian Rachlin, Shmuel Ashkenazi and Alisa Weilerstein.
 He has recorded for the Deutsche Grammophon, EMI, Orfeo, Pentatone, Avie and Tudor labels.
 Kulek teaches at the Hochschule für Musik und Tanz in Cologne.